 A Step Towards Accessible Justice

-The establishment of the Kolhapur bench not only reflects the judiciary’s commitment to decentralising legal access but also ensures that the justice delivery system becomes more efficient and citizen-friendly.
-It is expected to significantly benefit thousands of litigants across the six districts, easing their legal journeys.
+The establishment of the Kolhapur bench reflects the judiciary’s commitment to decentralising legal access.
+It ensures that the justice delivery system becomes more efficient and citizen-friendly.